 Delusions are beliefs that you hold despite considerable evidence to the contrary.
 They're this feeling that you know a fact to be true even if others have more proof that the fact is actually false.
-It would be like believing without a shadow of a doubt that TVs have little people inside that are acting for you.

 Delusions are linked directly to psychosis, but not all delusions are that extreme.
 In fact, anxiety commonly causes delusional thinking, simply because of what it's like to deal with anxiety.

 Stop Severe Anxiety and Delusions

 Find out how you can control the severity of your anxiety and reduce the likelihood of experiencing delusions in the future with my free 7 minute anxiety test.

 Different Anxiety = Different Delusions

 Every anxiety disorder is characterized by different fears and symptoms, which means that it's also prone to different types of delusions.
 These symptoms are more common in severe anxiety.
 If you haven't taken my free 7-minute anxiety test yet, try taking it now to learn more about your anxiety severity.